Image of Statue of Justice

 • Useful subjects: none

-Added to our Cambridge-based community are a number of Honorary Fellows, including three Lords Justice of Appeal (Sir Stephen Irwin, Sir Rupert Jackson and Sir Colman Treacy).
+Added to our Cambridge-based community are a number of Honorary Fellows, including three retired Lords Justice of Appeal (Sir Stephen Irwin, Sir Rupert Jackson and Sir Colman Treacy).
 These Honorary Fellows remain involved in Law at Jesus College, as do many other alumni.

 The Jesus College Library has a dedicated Law room, which contains many resources (for example, textbooks and law reports) necessary for legal study.
 There are also computing facilities available, if needed.

-In the second and third years of the three-year degree, the remaining Foundation papers (Contract Law, Land Law, EU Law and Equity) must be taken, but students can also choose from a range of optional papers that explore new areas of the law or examine the issues raised by the Foundation papers in more detail.
+In the second and third years of the three-year degree, the remaining Foundation papers (Contract Law, Land Law, EU Law and Equity) must be taken, but students can also choose from a range of optional papers that explore entirely distinct areas of the law or examine the issues raised by the Foundation papers in more detail.
 There is also the option, in the third year of the degree, to apply to write a dissertation of around 12,000 words on a legal issue.

-Students with a degree in a subject other than Law can apply to be affiliated students, which will mean completing the two-year BA in Law.
+Students with a degree in a subject other than Law can apply to be affiliated students, which will mean completing a two-year BA in Law.
 The Foundation papers are taken within these two years, but there is still the opportunity to take some optional papers alongside them.

 Societies